Jeff-Rowell/IceCream/README.md

 IceCream solves the following problem using a brute force algorithm with minimal/no pruning.
-The only permutation that is somewhat reduced is that Peter selected strawberry first, other than that the program attempts all possible combinations.
+The only permutation that is somewhat reduced is that Peter selected strawberry first, other than that the program attempts all other possible combinations.
 This solution takes 1,389,136 iterations to find the correct answer.

 **Problem Statement:**